themarkness/themarkness.github.io/_posts/2025-09-29-ai-product-learning-sprint.md

 title: "Product learning sprint.
 Day 1"
 date: 2025-09-29
 tags: product learning sprint
-excerpt: "A 3 weeek AI product learning sprint"
+excerpt: "A 3 week AI product learning sprint"
 ---

-# A 3 week AI product learning sprint

 I'm starting a new role in a few weeks and in the interim I wanted  to structure some learning around product and AI alongside making  some time for gardening and learning the piano.
 I asked Claude to  generate a plan that I can follow and this is what it provided.
 I expect to loosely follow the approach and document it here on the blog.